mgholam/fastCSV/README.md

   - Multi-line
   - Quoted columns
   - Keeps spaces between delimiters
-- Really fast reading and writing of CSV files
+- Really fast reading and writing of CSV files (see performance)
-- Tiny 8kb DLL
+- Tiny 8kb DLL compiled to `net40` or `netstandard20`
 - Ability to get a typed list of objects from a CSV file
 - Ability to filter a CSV file while loading
 - Ability to specify a custom delimiter